- You can disable the touchpad of your Windows laptop easily if it gives you trouble.

 Alternatively, you can delete the registry key.
 I don’t recommend it, because you will need to recreate it when or if you want to turn on the touchpad once again.

 And there you have it, all the ways to disable the touchpad on a Windows laptop.
-I recommend you also read about how to customize the mouse cursor, how to increase the grab zone for easier window resizing, and how to disable the Sticky Keys option shortcut key.
+I recommend you also read about how to disable the Sticky Keys option shortcut key and how to turn off certain keyboard shortcuts.
+If you’re looking to make your Windows laptop touchpad behave a bit like Apple ones you can enable Clicklock.